oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 The new NFS data domain is displayed on the **Storage** tab with a status of `Locked` while the disk prepares.
 It is automatically attached to the data center upon completion.

-### ⁠Adding iSCSI Storage
+### ⁠11.5.
+Adding iSCSI Storage

 **Summary**

-Red Hat Enterprise Virtualization platform supports iSCSI storage by creating a storage domain from a volume group made of pre-existing LUNs.
+oVirt platform supports iSCSI storage by creating a storage domain from a volume group made of pre-existing LUNs.
 Neither volume groups nor LUNs can be attached to more than one storage domain at a time.

 For information regarding the setup and configuration of iSCSI on Red Hat Enterprise Linux, see the *Red Hat Enterprise Linux Storage Administration Guide*.